sigstat/sigstat/docs/md/SigStat.Common.Model.md

 #### `Sampler`

-Takes samples from a set of `SigStat.Common.Signature`s by given sampling strategies.
-Use this to fine-tune the `SigStat.Common.Model.VerifierBenchmark`
+<sub>Takes samples from a set of `SigStat.Common.Signature`s by given sampling strategies.
+Use this to fine-tune the `SigStat.Common.Model.VerifierBenchmark`</sub>
 ```csharp
 public class SigStat.Common.Model.Sampler